Absolute Hell review at National Theatre, London – ‘superbly acted portrait of wartime Soho’

 Fleetwood is incredibly poignant as the desperately lonely Christine, so terrified of being alone with her thoughts that she clings to every man in a uniform that enters.

-Designer Lizzie Clachan makes full use of the full height and width of the Lyttelton stage.
-Her multi-level set is peppered with pink lampshades but also full of dark nooks into which a person might hide themselves.
+Designer Lizzie Clachan makes full use of the height and width of the Lyttelton stage.
+Her multi-level set is peppered with pink lampshades.
+It contains numerous dark nooks, ideal for furtive behaviour.
 Nicky Gillibrand’s costumes are delicious, particularly Fleetwood’s crimson dress.

 It also contains an emotionally complex portrayal of a homosexual relationship, a flawed and messy union but one that is genuinely affectionate and, in the end, one of the few sources of hope in the dark.